Zed-Bailey/Kindle_Dashboard/readme.md

+# This is still a work in progress and currently semi works

 # Kindle Dashboard

 This application has only been test on the kindle 4 nt(no touch).
 The readme also assumes that you are using a kindle 4 nt as well